* This is the Professional Version. *

 Large ambient pressure changes (eg, caused by diving) or strenuous activities (eg, weightlifting) can induce a perilymphatic fistula between the middle and inner ear, causing sudden, severe symptoms.
 Perilymphatic fistula can also be congenital; it can spontaneously cause a sudden loss or loss may occur after trauma or pressure changes.

-Ototoxic drugs (see Drug-Induced Ototoxicity) can result in hearing loss occurring sometimes within a day, especially with an overdose (systemically or when applied to a large wound area, such as a burn).
+Ototoxic drugs (see page Drug-Induced Ototoxicity) can result in hearing loss occurring sometimes within a day, especially with an overdose (systemically or when applied to a large wound area, such as a burn).
 There is a rare genetic mitochondrial-transmitted disorder that increases the susceptibility to aminoglycoside ototoxicity.

 A number of infections cause sudden deafness during or immediately after acute illness.
 Common causes include bacterial meningitis, Lyme disease, and many viral infections that affect the cochlea (and sometimes the vestibular apparatus).
 The most common viral causes in the developed world are mumps and herpes.
 Measles is a very rare cause because most of the population is immunized.